sishii1214/sishii1214.github.io/index.md

 description:
 ---

 I am Shun ISHII, a JSPS research fellow at Keio University.
-Before coming to Keio, I was a doctoral course student at Kyoto university under the supervision of Prof. Akio Tamagawa (RIMS).
+Before coming to Keio, I was a doctoral course student at Kyoto university under the supervision of Prof. [Akio Tamagawa](https://www.kurims.kyoto-u.ac.jp/en/list/TAMAGAWA,%20Akio.html).

 [This](/cv) is my CV, and [here](/talks) is the list of my talks.